TomaszLenart/LashApp/README.md

 # LashApp

-LashApp - manage your buisness easily!
+LashApp - manage your business easily!

   LashApp is a system providing an easy way to managing and scheduling your clients in a beauty salon.